thefalc/podcast-research-agent/web-application/README.md

 creating embeddings, and storing those in a vector database.
 The most relevant context is passed to a LLM to generate a podcast brief and set of suggested questions.

+Refer to the main `README.md` for detailed instructions in how to setup and configure this application.

 ## Configuring the application

-You need to create a **.env** file with the following values:
+You need to create a `.env` file with the following values:
 * MONGODB_URI

 ## Running the application

-From the your terminal, navigate to the **/web-application** directory and enter the following command:
+From the your terminal, navigate to the `/web-application` directory and enter the following command:

 ```shell
 npm install